 - Cultivate and support collaboration among non-profits, schools, educators, businesses and leaders.

-Girl Scouts seeks to work with policymakers to ensure that all girls have financial literacy skills and support the role of youth serving organizations in providing real world financial literacy experiences for girls.
+For almost 100 years, Girl Scouts has provided girls the money management skills they need to become fiscally responsible and successful kids and adults.
+The Girl Scout Cookie Program is often girls’ first introduction to business planning and entrepreneurship.
+Girl Scouts seeks to work with policymakers and community leaders to develop programs and policies that ensure that all girls have solid financial literacy skills and support the role of youth-serving organizations in providing real world financial literacy experiences for girls.

-Girl Scouts, working in partnership with our state’s non-profit community, supports public policies that sustain non-profits, recruit and retain volunteers, incentivize charitable giving, protect nonprofit sales and property tax exemptions, and activities that help us achieve our missions.
+Girl Scouts is proud to partner with our state’s non-profit community to ensure that non-profits can survive and thrive as employers and continue to provide services in these troubled times.
+We support public policies that sustain non-profits, recruit and retain volunteers, incentivize charitable giving, facilitate nonprofits abilities to provide background checks, protect nonprofit sales and property tax exemptions and activities that help us achieve our missions.
 Girl Scouts encourages policymakers and community leaders to work with human services organizations to ensure a healthy, effective and strong non-profit community.